DanX-007/danxmusic/README.md

-##My Discord music bot project open source with a lot features like playlist,inteaktive handle more and use with mongoDB Databse##
+# My Discord music bot project open source with a lot features like playlist,inteaktive handle more and use with mongoDB Databse

+# fill in .env first before running it